-The attached 2020 Weed Harvesting Log identifies that weeds were cut and harvested over 63 days resulting in 71 harvester loads of weeds taken for disposal and use as farm field compost.
+The attached 2021 Weed Harvesting Log identifies that weed were cut and harvested over 86 days resulting in 80 harvester loads of weeds taken for disposal and used as farm field compost.
 Estimating the harvested weeds to weigh 30 pounds per cubic foot and a load (Harvester not truck) to be 5 ft by 10 ft by 3 ft, a load was 150 cubic feet or 4,500 pounds.
-Therefore, the total harvest for 2019 was 142 tons (30 loads x 4,500 pounds per load / 2,000 pounds per ton).
+Therefore, the total harvest for 2021 was 179 tons (30 loads x 4,500 pounds per load / 2,000 pounds per ton).

 The attached Weed Harvesting Chart with graphs presents the tonnage of aquatic plants removed.
-It also presents the impact of hours of harvesting and the increased productivity by the upgrading of harvesting and transport equipment.
-The 2020 production significantly increased from 2019 efforts.
-Increases in EWM location and density, increases effort to maintain clear boating lanes with no emergent EWM were the primary reasons for the increased production.
+It also presents the impact of hours of harvesting "No Treat" EWM areas.
+The 2021 EWM growth increased significantly from 2020.
+Increases in EWM location and density, increases effort to maintain clear boating.
 The resulting harvesting seemed adequate to provide control around piers, diving platforms and water-skiing lanes while allowing for undisturbed area over the majority of the lake to promote diversity in the plant community.

 The harvested submergent weeds were substantially Pond Weed (not Curly Leaf) in June/July and predominantly EWM and Wild Celery in late August/September.
 Harvesting occurred primarily along the shoreline in lake depths of 12 ft to 5 ft.
-Observations indicated that populations of Pond Weed and Northern Water-milfoil tend to be located in areas of lake depth less than 12 feet.
+Observations indicated that populations of Pond Weed, Wild Celery Weed, and EWM tend to be located in areas of lake depth less than 12 feet.
 The Wild Celery Weed was predominantly located in Northern Bay but it appears to be establishing itself in other locations each year.
 The Wild Celery bogs tend to be caused but motor boating activities and the muskrat population.
 The harvested areas totaled approximately 35 acres.
 Most of the harvesting occurred on the west end of the lake and in Northern Bay.
 This is due to density of weeds, lake depth of less than 12 feet, muck lake bottom, and number and location of complaints.
-Continued effort should be made to document the spread of the Wild Celery and reduction of the Northern Milfoil.
+Continued effort should be made to document the spread of the EWM, Wild Celery Weed and reduction of the Northern Milfoil.